ta0kira/locking-container/readme.txt

 deadlock is certain in this case, and because authorization objects err on the side of caution, the second line should result in 'NULL'.
 Thus, a deadlock has been prevented, deferring to the programmer to properly handle the error.

+Note that the authorization objects don't track the actual identities of the containers that it has locked.
+That would be helpful, but to be useful we would also need to implement more sophisticated deadlock-detection algorithms, which could make the whole system less efficient.
+(You might be able to create an authorization class that does, this however!
+I just haven't done so.)

 ----- Authorization Types -----